Can the Father be seen?

 - John 6:46, "Not that any man has seen the Father, except the One who is from God; He has seen the Father."

-This becomes even more clear when we examine the words of Jesus in John 6:46 where he said that no one has ever seen the Father, except the One who is from God.
-Therefore, Almighty God was seen in the Old Testament, but it was not the Father.
+This becomes clearer when we examine the words of Jesus in John 6:46 where he said that no one has ever seen the Father except the One who is from God.
+Therefore, Almighty God was seen in the Old Testament; but it was not the Father.
 It was Jesus before His incarnation.
 For a more in depth article on this see The Plurality Study

 Objection two: The text of 1 Tim.
 6:16 is corrupted.

 There is absolutely no textual variation in 1 Tim.
 6:16 in any copy of the New Testament documents that contain this verse.
 Therefore, it cannot be said that the text has been altered in any way.
 For verification of this fact, all you need to do is go to the Nestlé-Aland Greek New Testament (26 edition).
 You do not need to read Greek to be able to understand the textual apparatus that occurs at the bottom of each page.
 The English Textual Apparatus includes all variants of manuscripts of the New Testament documents with verse numbers in normal English form.
 There aren't any variations of any copy of this text.
 Therefore, the verse is accurate.